 Creating traffic types

-You can create traffic types as needed at any time, but it is a best practice to do so during your initial account setup, taking into account your anticipated needs.
-Once you create a split with a given traffic type, that traffic type cannot be changed, so it is important to get it right the first time.
+You can create traffic types as needed at any time, but it’s a best practice to do so during your initial account setup, taking into account your anticipated needs.
+Once you create a feature flag with a given traffic type, that traffic type cannot be changed, so it is important to get it right the first time.

 Note: Only administrators can create traffic types.

-Split allows you to have up to ten traffic types per workspace.
-All environments within a workspace share the same set of traffic types.
-By default, a workspace has one traffic type named user when you first sign up for your account You can customize your traffic types as needed during your setup.
+Split allows you to have up to ten traffic types per project.
+All environments within a project share the same set of traffic types.
+By default, a project has one traffic type named user when you first sign up for your account.
+You can customize your traffic types as needed during your setup.

 To add your traffic types, do the following:

-- From the left navigation, click at the top left and select Admin settings.
+- From the left navigation pane, click the user's initials at the bottom and select Admin settings.
+The Projects page appears.

-- Click the Actions button and then Add Traffic type.
+- Click the Actions button and select Create traffic type.
 The Create traffic type page appears.

 - To delete a traffic type, in the Actions column, click the Delete link.
-You can only delete a traffic type if it is no longer used by any feature flags or metric definitions.
+You can only delete a traffic type if it is no longer used by any feature flag or metric definition.

 If you need assistance with traffic types, contact support@split.io.